All-knowledge/pandemic_overview/README.md

 ### How to install vscode on your computer HERE
 ### How to set up SSH keys on your computer with vscode HERE
 ### How to edit Markdown to format documents (Markdown-Cheatsheet)[https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet]
+### How do use branching in GitHub
+### How to submit a pull request for someone to accept your submission
 ### How to use puppeteer to automatically scrape a web page to retrieve data HERE
 ### How to buy a $250 chromebook for an awesome development experience HERE
 ### How to know about how the government is monitoring your Apple computer via the M2 chip HERE